 The Tax Relief Action to Cut Commuter Carbon: Berkeley Municipal Code Chapter 9.88

-Effective since November 2009, Berkeley Municipal Code 9.88 requires employers with ten or more employees to provide a commute program to encourage employees to use public transit, vanpools or bicycles.
+Effective since November 2009, Berkeley Municipal Code 9.88 requires employers with ten or more employees to provide a commuter program to encourage employees to use public transit, vanpools or bicycles.

-Berkeley’s Tax Relief Action to Cut Commuter Carbon, or TRACCC, gives employers several options – businesses can offer their employees commuter tax benefits as a payroll deduction, provide a subsidized benefit, or offer a combination of the two.
+Berkeley’s Tax Relief Action to Cut Commuter Carbon, or TRACCC, gives employers several options – businesses can offer their employees pre-tax Commuter Benefits as a payroll deduction, provide a subsidized benefit or offer a combination of the two.

-A commuter program can reduce business and employee taxes by tapping into federal tax breaks on transit, vanpooling, and bicycle commute expenses.
-Employers can save up to 9% on payroll taxes, and employees up to 40% on their commute costs.
-A commuter benefit program works like other pre-tax plans such as retirement, dependent care, and medical reimbursement, except that it’s much simpler.
+A commuter program can reduce business and employee taxes by tapping into federal tax breaks on transit, vanpooling and bicycle commuting expenses.
+Employers can save up to 7.65% on payroll taxes, and employees up to 40% on their commute costs.
+A Commuter Benefits program works like other pre-tax plans, such as retirement, dependent care and medical reimbursement, except that it’s much simpler.

 Many businesses work with their payroll provider or a third-party administrator to manage their program.
 Others choose to administer their program in-house, purchasing transit tickets or vouchers each month for their employees.

 Before November 2010, all employers in Berkeley with 10 or more employees (full-time, part-time, or temporary – anyone who works an average of 10 hours per week or more in Berkeley) must offer one or more of the following options: